ufologist/puer-mock/README.md

 ## customize

+Customize launch mock server in `_mockserver.js`.

-* You may customize mock api doc
+* You may customize mock API doc
   * You may customize `/_apidoc` route direct service a more graceful doc

     ```javascript